 Source: authors based on household budget survey data.

-Across quintiles, medicines are the main driver of catastrophic spending for all except the richest quintile, with the medicines share fall as household consumption falls (Fig. 19).
+Across quintiles, medicines are the main driver of catastrophic spending for all except the richest quintile, with the medicines share fall as household consumption increases (Fig. 19).
 Catastrophic spending in the richest quintile is mainly driven by inpatient care.
 The inpatient care share rises as household consumption rises.
 These patterns are seen across all years.

 Fig. 19.
 Breakdown of catastrophic spending by type of health care and consumption quintile in 2018